alexvking/Learning-Language-Classifier/readme.txt

 This is a basic language classifier written in Python, previously created in Racket and later C. It relies on a predefined body of "language training" documents to build its reference system.
+See "MODIFYING AND EXTENDING THE REFERENCE SYSTEM" below for information on how to add additional training material.

 The classifier works in two main modes: language and subject.